Automated Vs Live Webinars: Similarities, Differences, Pros, & Cons

 Don’t believe me?

-Be sure to check out the helpful post about one of the best live webinars platforms below.
+Be sure to check out the helpful article about one of the best live webinars platforms below.

 Highly Related: Express configuration explained in the WebinarJam review.

-Now I want to help you with a golden nugget when it comes to live webinars.
+Now I want to help you with a golden nugget when it comes to live events.

-This is something that I was taught and I want to pass it on to you as well.
+This is something that I was once taught and I want to pass it on to you.

 I wanted to start you off with that golden nugget based upon a few of the pros above.

-First and foremost, live webinars tend to convert much higher than automated webinars.
+First and foremost, live events tend to convert much higher than automated events.

-And by running live webinars first (and frequently)?
+And by running live events first (and frequently)?

 It’s going to allow you to dial in your webinar when it comes to conversions.